 How to create a stacked column chart

-The stacked column chart is ideal to present proportions of categories, providing very easy comparison.
+This guide will show you how to prepare your data to create a stacked column chart.
+This chart type is ideal to present proportions of categories, providing a very easy comparison.
 This is achieved by adding up constituent categorical dimensions.
 Each dimension will be represented by a part of a column and color-coded as well as sized accordingly.
 You can use a stacked area column to compare one year vs. another or reduce it to showing just one year in some cases.

-1. Preparing and importing the data
+Preparing and importing the data

 Check & Describe